 6. Selfie Contest

-If you have a consumer brand, such as food, beverages, or beauty/grooming products, consider the selfie contest.
+If you have a consumer brand, such as food, beverages, or beauty/grooming products, consider the selfie contest as a creative and engaging Facebook giveaway idea.
 In a selfie contest, users post pictures of themselves with the product or using the product.
 For instance, they might be drinking that beverage out of a can.
 Or, they might be styling the beauty and grooming products and showing off how great they look using them.
 In turn, you can give away free products and recognition.
-However, perhaps the best thing bout selfie Facebook contest ideas is that they’re just plain fun.
+However, perhaps the best thing about selfie Facebook contest ideas is that they’re just plain fun.

 7. Refer-A-Friend